-(a) Non-interference with Existing Contracts.
-Nothing contained in this Ordinance shall be construed to interfere with or in any way modify the provisions of any existing contract in force in the Municipality on the effective date of this Ordinance.
+- (a) Non-interference with Existing Contracts.

-(b) New Contracts and Renewals of Existing Contracts.
+Nothing contained in this Ordinance shall be construed to interfere with or in any way modify the provisions of any existing contract in force in the Municipality on the effective date of this Ordinance. - Contracts.
 No renewal of any existing contract upon the expiration of the original term thereof and no new contract for municipal waste collection, transportation, processing or disposal shall be entered into after the effective date of this Ordinance, unless such renewal or such contract shall conform to the requirements of this Ordinance, the County Waste Flow Ordinance, rules and regulations promulgated thereunder, and the terms of licenses issued thereunder.